-When I hear stories like this I can’t help but wonder if we need to force people into getting a debt training license like we issue drivers licenses.
+When I hear stories like this I can’t help but wonder if we need to force people into getting a debt training license like we issue driver licenses.
 Just this past weekend, I spent 4 hours taking an online boating course and an exam to get my boating license because we are planning our holiday in the BC Okanagan.
-The course and the exam weren’t tough but it was time consuming.
+The course and the exam weren’t tough but it was time-consuming.
 Although some of the course was common sense, I learned some important things about driving a boat.

 Maybe before adults can get a credit card, a line of credit or a mortgage, they have to take a debt course and exam so they really understand the prudent ways to use, manage and take on debt.

 Maybe they should have to take a course to understand the serious problems that come from excessive use of debt.
 We put warning labels on cigarette packages so people understand the risks of smoking, maybe we need to find a way to warn people about the dangers of debt when abused.

 Do you think a debt course or exam would help people manage debt better?
 What solutions can you suggest to help people understand the risks of using debt incorrectly?